alexchiri/alexchiri-blog/posts/2022-06-10-desirable-difficulties.md

 > In a study using college math problems, students who learned in  blocks-all examples of a particular type of problem at once-performed a lot worse come test time than students who studied the exact same problems but all mixed up.
 The blocked-practice students learned procedures for each type of problem through repetition.
 The mixed-practice students learned how to differentiate types of problems. - David Epstein, _Range_

-And when we mix topics, especially complementary topics, we might start seeing patterns that can be applied those topics.
+And when we mix topics, especially complementary topics, we might start seeing patterns that can be applied to those topics.

 > Interleaving has been shown to improve inductive reasoning.
 When presented with different examples mixed together, students learn to create abstract generalizations that allow them to apply what they learned to material they have never encountered before. - David Epstein, _Range_